Bast (Marvel Comics)

 Bast is a fictional character appearing in American comic books published by Marvel Comics.
 The character first appeared as an idol in Fantastic Four #52 (cover-dated July 1966), created by Stan Lee and Jack Kirby, and is based on the Egyptian cat goddess Bastet.
 Bast is a member of the Heliopolitan and Wakandan pantheons. and the patron of the superhero Black Panther.

-Bast appears in the live-action Marvel Cinematic Universe (MCU) film Black Panther (2018) and was interpreted by Akosia Sabet in Thor: Love and Thunder (2022).
+Bast appears in the live-action Marvel Cinematic Universe (MCU) film Black Panther (2018) and was played by Akosia Sabet in Thor: Love and Thunder (2022).

 Publication history

 Bast or Bastet is an ancient Egyptian goddess represented as a black cat.
 Bast first appeared in Marvel comics alongside Black Panther in Fantastic Four #52 as an idol, referred to as a male deity, the Sacred Black Panther.

 In Avengers #87 (April 1971), written by Roy Thomas and illustrated by Sal Buscema, he is referred to as Panther-God.
 In Black Panther vol. 1 #7 (cover-dated January 1978), written and illustrated by Jack Kirby, the first Black Panther, Olumo Bashenga, is said to have instituted the Panther cult.
 In Black Panther vol. 1 #9 (cover-dated May 1978), written and illustrated by Jack Kirby and the four issue Black Panther miniseries (1988), written by Peter B. Gillis and illustrated by Denys Cowan, is referred to as Panther spirit.
 In Black Panther vol. 3 #21 (cover-dated August 2000) written by Christopher Priest and illustrated by Sal Velutto the Panther-God of Wakanda was retconned as Bast.
-In Black Panther vol. 6 #13 (cover-date June 2017) written by Ta-Nehisi Coates and illustrated by Wilfredo Torres it is revealed that Bast is part of the Wakandan pantheon, called The Orisha, also composed of gods from various places in Africa: Thoth and Ptah, as Bast are from Egypt, Mujaji from South Africa and Kokou is a war deity of Benin.
-Orisha is a Yoruba word meaning spirit or deity, previously revealed that Yoruba was one of the official languages of Wakanda.
-At first, the authors portrayed Bast as a male deity, but today they portray him as his analogue in Egyptian mythology.
+In Black Panther vol. 6 #13 (cover-date June 2017) written by Ta-Nehisi Coates and illustrated by Wilfredo Torres it is revealed that Bast is part of the Wakandan pantheon, called the Orisha, alongside gods from throughout Africa: Thoth and Ptah (Egypt), Mujaji (South Africa), and Kokou (Benin).
+In later stories, Bast is depicted as female.

 Fictional character biography

 Bast the Panther Goddess is one of the eldest of the Ennead and the primary deity of Wakanda.
 The daughter of the powerful Egyptian sun god Atum / Ra, Bast inherited her father's life-giving heat while her sister, the lion goddess Sekhmet, inherited his fiery, destructive fury.
 Bast was worshipped on Earth as early as 10,000 BC, granting power to her worshippers "the Children of Bast" and their descendants in the mountaintop city of Bastet, the High Kingdom.

 After Egypt's mortal pharaohs rose to power, Bast began to obtain worshippers in the area that would one day become Wakanda as the "Panther God."
 Her sister Sekhmet arrived later and came to be worshipped in Wakanda as the "Lion God."
+As the pharaohs consolidated their rule over Egypt, many of the old gods withdrew to Celestial Heliopolis.
+Bast instead chose to adopt a realm bordering both Celestial Heliopolis and Ala (or Orun), the home of the Orishas, the African gods and established her temple there, within the Panther God Pavilion, serving as a bridge between the Egyptian and West African pantheons.